Laboratory Sciences Major BSCLS

 Department of Biological and Allied Health Sciences

-Completion of this program will result in a BS in Clinical Laboratory Sciences with a concentration in laboratory science or medical technology awarded jointly by Fairleigh Dickinson University and the Rutgers School of Health Related Professions (Rutgers-SHRP).
+Completion of this program will result in a BS in Clinical Laboratory Sciences with a concentration in laboratory science awarded jointly by Fairleigh Dickinson University and the Rutgers School of Health Professions (Rutgers-SHP).
 Students will complete 96 credits during their first three years at Fairleigh Dickinson University.
 They then must apply for acceptance to the professional component at Rutgers-SHRP.

 Laboratory Science Concentration